Lapland-Robotics/Waypoints/README.md

 2. Waypoint publisher for publish the waypoints in ROS (robot)
 3. Waypoint navigation for publishing 2D navigation goals from waypoints in ROS (robot)

+### TODO:
+- add comments to script files
+- add descriptions of script files to the README.md

 Yes, video is speeded up....